TEDx-Bedayia/platform/README.md

 # TEDxBedayia
-Official Repository for the TEDxBedayia Event Webpage.
+This is the Official Repository for the TEDxBedayia Event Webpage.

 ## ⚠️ Legal Notice: Proprietary Code